tyleracorn/quartz/content/DnD/Sessions/033-20230927-PostRailLaunch.md

 - we start foraging as we are trying to find our way out of the forest
 - We continue in the direction where the rail tracks was following around the mountain
 - we don't really feel like we are finding our way out
-- Airy turns into a tree, then chats with the trees around us.
+- Aery turns into a tree, then chats with the trees around us.
 	- They mention another 3 groups that have intruded on the trees.
 One of the groups they seem apprehensive about. the other 2 are younger and they are unsure about them.
 	- The other groups are about 2 days away.
 - We decide to go and try to find the other group